 Today Boy George is recognized foremost as a leading dance music DJ, a solo artist and for his Broadway musical Taboo.

-While the B-52s certainly wouldn't be as popular and successful as they are with singers Cindy Wilson, Kate Pierson, and drummer Keith Strickland, it's Paul Schneider's unique voice that makes the music of this American rock band unmistakeable.
+While the B-52s certainly wouldn't be as popular and successful as they are with singers Cindy Wilson, Kate Pierson, and drummer Keith Strickland, it's Fred Schneider's unique voice that makes the music of this American rock band unmistakeable.
 Their timeless songs have become the perfect accompaniment to any party or good time, and their tour dates are themselves celebrations.
-While their recording careers have slowed in recent years, The B-52s still play more than 50 shows a year, including tour dates in 2011.
+While their recording careers have slowed in recent years, The B-52s still play several live shows a year.